How to use the command `git merge-repo` (with examples)

 Explanation:

-• path/to/repo: This argument specifies the path to the repository that you want to merge.
+• path/to/repo: This argument specifies the location of the repository you want to merge.
+It directs the command to the source repository containing the desired branch.

-Use case 2: Merging a remote repository’s branch into the current repository’s directory (without preserving history)
+Use case 2: Merge a remote repository’s branch into the current repository’s directory, not preserving history

 Code: